A Very Gaga Holiday: Release and reception

 In the United States, the EP debuted at number 52 on the Billboard 200 with sales of 22,000 copies, for the week ending December 10, 2011.
 The same week, the special also affected Gaga's second studio album, Born This Way, which moved up the Billboard 200 chart from position 72 to 21, with sales of 47,000 copies (up 416% from previous week).
 As of April 2016, A Very Gaga Holiday has sold 44,000 copies in the US according to Nielsen SoundScan.
 Gaga's version of "White Christmas" entered the UK Singles Chart at number 87, for the week ending December 3, 2011.
 The same version also entered the Belgium (Flanders) Singles Chart at number 86, for the week ending dated December 24, 2011, and the Japan Hot 100 singles at number 93.
 In Canada, A Very Gaga Holiday debuted at number 74 on the Canadian Albums Chart and in France, it entered the SNEP Download Albums Chart at number 26.

 Stephen Thomas Erlewine from AllMusic awarded the EP three out of five stars, saying that the release was an "attractive holiday bauble" and that although Gaga's main persona was about authenticity, she appeared to "push her affectations" much more than required on the songs.
 Erlewine picked "White Christmas" and "Orange Colored Sky" as his top choices from the EP.
-Evigshed Magazine's Sylvia Lesas complimented the musical arrangement of the tracks, saying that Gaga's vocals were a highlight of the EP and adding, "'The Edge of Glory' featuring beautiful piano line gives me chills.
+Evigshed Magazines Sylvia Lesas complimented the musical arrangement of the tracks, saying that Gaga's vocals were a highlight of the EP and adding, "'The Edge of Glory' featuring beautiful piano line gives me chills.
 It is a truly moving version.
 [Gaga] makes every song special."
 Erin Strecker from Entertainment Weekly gave a glowing review of the release, explaining that Gaga's fans might have been expecting a release like A Very Gaga Holiday which gave prominence to the singer's vocals.
 She added that the songs showed "how much her voice really is well-suited for the big-band and jazz-era stylings on these tunes".